codingteam/horta-hell/README.md

 Horta designed to use the embedded H2 database.
 You may tune the `storage` parameter group in the configuration file.

+By default horta will use the configuration file `horta.properties` from the current directory but it will read the path to the configuration file from the program arguments.

 ### Deployment

 The recommended way of horta deployment is using of the